6 Lifestyle Changes to Improve Life after Breast Cancer Treatment

 It uses medicines or drugs to kill cancer cells across your body.
 It is optional if cancer has spread to other organs.
 Radiotherapy and Chemotherapy are usually not required.
 It is sometimes Radiotherapy and Chemotherapy given in recurrent case or malignant phyllodes / metastatic phyllodes.

 Phyllodes tumour is a rare breast tumour.
 It is mostly benign.
-The prognosis of the success rate in treatment is excellent.
+The prognosis of the success rate in cancer treatment is excellent.
 Surgery is the treatment of choice.
 Treatment is effective in malignant phyllodes tumours with early diagnosis.
 Benign tumours are less likely to relapse or regrow.
 Nonetheless, you may be monitored for a year or two after the treatment.
 After surgery, during a self-examination, if you notice any breast changes, your doctor may inform you.

 If untreated or ignored, even a benign phyllodes tumour may cause complications.
 Therefore, it is advised to seek medical attention if you notice any abnormality in your breast.